Tick Bites and Disease

-You can not remove a tick by covering it with grease or gasoline, or by holding a match or cigarette against the tick.
-This does not work.
-This may increase the chance of you getting an infection.
+You cannot remove a tick by covering it with grease or gasoline, or by holding a match or cigarette against the tick.
+This does not work and may increase the chance of getting an infection.

 What to do with the tick once it is removed

-- If the tick is alive, put the live tick in a small container with a tight fitting lid and with a cotton ball dampened with water to keep it alive.
+- If the tick is alive, put it in a small container with a tight fitting lid along with a cotton ball dampened with water to keep it alive.
 Do not use rubbing alcohol or any other liquid.
 Only live ticks can be tested for infection.
 Put the container in the fridge.
-It can remain there for up to 8 days, until you speak with your doctor or public health unit to see if the tick should be submitted for testing.
+It can remain there for up to 8 days, until you speak with your health care provider to see if the tick should be submitted for testing.

-- Contact your health care professional or local health authority for more information.
-Your health care professional may do an assessment and send the tick to the BC Centre for Disease Control for testing, if required.
+- Contact your health care provider or local health authority for more information.
+Your health care provider may do an assessment and send the tick to the BC Centre for Disease Control for testing, if required.